How to use math partner games instead of math centers

 What if I don’t have the time and energy make my own math partner games?

 I am in the process of creating printable math partner games for every Common Core domain for grades 1-5!
 That includes Operations and Algebraic Thinking, Number and Operations in Base Ten, Fractions, Measurement and Data, and Geometry.
-I started this project in December 2012, and below are the printables I have made so far.
+Click through the slideshow to see the games for each domain and grade level:

 The games include “Challenge” sections, which you can offer the challenge as an option for students if they’d like to try, or assign them only to certain students to differentiate game play.
 Another idea is to use that section after students have played the regular way several times, or later in the school year when reviewing previously taught skills.